ga-curriculum/ejs/syntax/README.md

 ## EJS syntax

 EJS uses [a variety of tags](https://ejs.co/#docs) to embed JavaScript code directly into a template.
+The two primary tags you'll use are the Scriptlet and Output tags:

 ## Scriptlet Tag
 `<%`